Roave/RoaveDeveloperTools/docs/zendframework-module.md

 RoaveDeveloperTools is shipped as a valid ZendFramework module.
 You can just enable it by loading the module in your application's config by adding `Roave\DeveloperTools` to the configured modules. provides some base wiring for the interfaces described above:

+The module components are under the `Roave\DeveloperTools\Mvc` namespace.

  - an "inspector" configuration, containing the names of the services pointing at inspectors (a dedicated `InspectorPluginManager` will be provided)